oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/grid-views.rst

 All Grid View Label is set in ``Oro\Bundle\DataGridBundle\EventListener\DefaultGridViewLoadListener`` and in ``orodatagrid/js/datagrid/grid-views/view.``

-There are 2 ways to set a label for `All grid view`:
+There are two ways to set a label for `All grid view`:

 * Via an option in datagrid config:

 .. code-block:: yaml

     # ...
     options: